-The path is not linear.
+The path of life is not linear.
 Children are open to new experiences, to play and explore their imagination.
 And such freedom is explored in my artistic work, connecting lines, colors and textures through the handmade embroidery on the portraits printed on fabric, showing the originality behind each portrait.

-I weave through the threads the connection between the portrait and the stories that belong to the children, fulfilling the role that art has: to elucidate the world so the comprehension and empathy transform freedom in equality.
+I weave through the threads the connection between the portrait and the stories that belong to the girls fulfilling the role that art has: to elucidate the world so the comprehension and empathy transform freedom in equality.

 Technique: Digital photography printed by sublimation on a fabric with a vibrant finish called "cacharrel" (100% polyester) dubbed with twill fabric to get firmness.
 These pictures are part of the serie "Inner Light" and were embroidered by hand with cotton lines.
 In this way, they are unique pieces.
 The whole printing area includes a margin of 7cm wide around the image.
 Its totally size are 63,7cm height by 43,7cm widht ht by 0,5cm depth including the margins.